 “The scholarship has greatly alleviated the additional financial burden I would have placed on my mother,” she says.
-“Being able to pursue my dreams without feeling deeply limited by finances, and to graduate from medical school with fewer student loans grants me peace of mind.
-As I approach my fourth year, traveling to interviews and standardized examinations will be additional expenses; however, the scholarship will assist with the costs I will encounter."
+“Being able to pursue my dreams without feeling deeply limited by finances, and to graduate from medical school with fewer student loans grants me peace of mind."

-Post-graduation, she hopes to work with geriatric patients in underserved neighborhoods, and advocate for them to receive appropriate care.
+Post-graduation, Tanya hopes to work with geriatric patients in underserved neighborhoods, and advocate for them to receive appropriate care.